Sideway: New York Review

 Sideway: New York 8

-In your way, are creatures that want nothing more than to stop you from reaching the boss of each world.
-You start off only being able to jump and punch your way through them, but as you progress you gradually learn new skills to assist you on the adventure.
-Soon enough you will be sliding under spikes, swinging around the worlds, floating and double jumping to name a few.
-There are secret tags to collect to boost your score that you won’t be able to collect until your second playthrough, so the game encourages you to play through it again.
+In your way are creatures that want nothing more than to stop you from reaching the boss of each world.
+You start off only being able to jump and punch your way through them, but as you progress, you gradually learn new skills to assist you on the adventure.
+Soon enough, you will be sliding under spikes, swinging around the worlds, floating, and double jumping, to name a few.
+There are secret tags to collect to boost your score that you won't be able to collect until your second playthrough, so the game encourages you to play through it again.

-The music itself, while catchy, repeats the more frequently than I would have liked for a game that can be beaten in a few hours.
+The music itself, while catchy, repeats more frequently than I would have liked for a game that can be beaten in a few hours.
 It was bearable the first few levels, but I found myself turning the music as low as it would go after hearing the same song more than 10 times.
-I admit hip-hop is not my cup of tea, so the music wasn’t for me, but I’m sure there are those out there that will have no problem listening to the looped songs again and again.
+I admit hip-hop is not my cup of tea, so the music wasn't for me, but I'm sure there are those out there that will have no problem listening to the looped songs again and again.

 Simply Put